-Acknowledgement of Evil
+The Nature of Evil

 Evil is largely an open-ended concept, which means that it defies definition.
 Largely, because I do wish to give it an anchor, namely when human ingenuity is used to devise novel means of torment.
-Following on from this, much evil is unmistakeable.
+Following on from this, much evil is unmistakable.
 At the margins there may room for doubt.
 Christianity contains the idea of redemption through suffering, an ideology which for long centuries poisoned the practice of that religion.

 It has been argued that Good is indefinable because any single definition, such as as happiness or freedom from pain, can be challenged by asking "but is this always good?"
 My own definition is in terms of a society which enables many, but not all, types of people to flourish.